WetHat/MarkdownToHtml/markdown/2.5.0/Publish-StaticHtmlSite.md

 :   The page title.

 `HtmlFragment`
-:   A html fragment to be used as main content of the HTML document.
+:   A html fragment, as string or array of strings to be used as main content of
+    the HTML document.

 ---